 - BU Budget Template

 - Current BU F&A/Fringe Rate Agreement

 - Convert Percent Effort to Calendar Months

 - F&A Cost Reimbursement Policy and System

 Rate determinations are based on “predominance of effort” when there may be more than one site involved and work is being performed on-campus and off-campus at locations remote from BU, as in the case of field work.
 When more than 50% of the work is performed off-campus, the off-campus rate is used for the entire project.
 When more than 50% of the work is performed on-campus, the on-campus rate is used for the entire project.

 F&A costs are charged to a project by applying a percentage to the total direct costs of the project.
 For all federal sponsors, the total direct cost is modified to exclude capital equipment (any non-expendable equipment estimated to cost $5,000 or more and with a useful life of one year or more), rent and utilities, tuition costs, patient care expenses related to “standard of care” (the cost for in-patient and out-patient care, but not payments to human subjects), graduate research assistant tuition costs charged directly to the project, and subcontract expenditures in excess of $25,000.
 This rate is known as the Modified Total Direct Cost rate (Modified Total Direct Cost).
 In addition, other sponsor and/or award-specific restrictions may also apply.
-For example, NIH limits F&A for Genomic Array supplies.
+For example, National Institutes of Health limits F&A for Genomic Array supplies.
 If a project is carried out in space leased by the University and the rent is charged to the grant or contract, the off-campus rate is applied.
 Otherwise, if the lease is capitalized by the University, the on-campus rate will be applied.

 Non-Federal Overhead Rates